vespa-engine/documentation/en/faq.md

 and a [DocProc](document-processing.html) if we want to handle them in some special way on the indexing side.

 #### Does vespa provide support for text extraction?
-You can write a document procrssor for text extraction but Vespa doesn’t provide it out of th box.
+You can write a document processor for text extraction but Vespa doesn’t provide it out of the box.

 {:.faq-section}
 ### Programming Vespa